TKolbusz/jekyll-now/_posts/2000-1-1-testable-test.md

 <b>2.
 Setting up Entities. </b>

 Here you can set up list of columns in the table you are going to use in your database.
+Some member has to be @PrimaryKey, you can auto increment primary keys if they are Integer type adding @PrimaryKey(autoGenerate = true).
 <script src="https://gist.github.com/TKolbusz/b51e46fbc94c470bcdf5346731fcaac9.js"></script>

 <b>3.
 Setting up Dao.</b>

 Here you can list all database queries that you are going to use for specific table.

 Simple @Insert @Update, @Delete or custom @Query annotation will generate all SQLite boilerplate for you.
+In @Update and @Insert you can specify what happens during conflict.
+I'm using REPLACE.
 Note that, Room will not compile if you make a typo, so that’s great!
 In my version of Room there is a problem with referencing arguments in Query by name, but you can reference them by index, arg0 arg1 and so on.
 <script src="https://gist.github.com/TKolbusz/5e1f0da09917c61bfc47ee478fa90d52.js"></script>
 <b>4.
 Setting up Database class.</b>